tobkin/solidity-hello-world-friction-log/README.md

-# learning-brownie-framework
+# Solidity "Hello World" setup log: Jan 17 2022

-I've been curious to education myself on Web3 and Crypto, so I'm setting up a development environment to do some hacking on Ethereum.
-I'll see where open-minded hacking takes me.
+I was blockchain-curious today, so I setup a development environment to do some hacking on Ethereum.
+While most tutorials I encountered recommended using Remix, a zero-setup IDE, I find I understand new technology better if I must assemble the development toolchain myself.
+This README.md outlines how I was able to go from a blank Ubuntu 20.04 LTS VM to compiling and running a "hello world" Solidity contract on Jan 17 2022.
+Perhaps you will find it a useful exercise too.

 ## Motivation
 - [Reddit: What is your experience being a professional blockchain engineer?
 Is it worth it?](https://www.reddit.com/r/ethdev/comments/s66a3x/what_is_your_experience_being_a_professional/)